Fermat-ORG/fermat-graphic-design/2m-video-script.md-for-devs.md

 Technically, Fermat is a Framework, a p2p Network and an Ecosystem of Fermat APPs.
 It is similar to WordPress, since the goal is to easily build APPs using plug-ins.
 There are some differences though.
 Fermat runs on Android devices instead of servers.
 It’s also not intended for building web sites, but to build and run Fermat APPs.

 Fermat APPs use the Fermat p2p Network to exchange information.
-This makes them censorship resistant.
+This fact makes them censorship resistant.

 ## Let's look at how it works: